toomuchzelda/bluewarfare-rwf/README.md

 # BlueWarfare-RWF

-Attempt to update libraryaddict's Search and Destroy to 1.16.5 (plus whatever changes i made in bluewarfare)
+libraryaddict's Search and Destroy updated to 1.17.1 (plus whatever changes i made in bluewarfare)

 Doesn't include the Hub or Build servers

 Some changes will have comments to explain my terrible code or backup some old value used

-Requires Maven to build, PaperMC 1.16.5 to run as well as ProtocolLib 4.6.0 and LibsDisguises 10.0.20 The jars in \dependencies aren't needed, but they're there i guess.
+Requires Maven to build, PaperMC 1.17.1 to run as well as ProtocolLib 4.7.0 and LibsDisguises 10.0.26 The jars in \dependencies aren't needed, but they're there i guess.

 Credit to libraryaddict for creating the original server and plugins: https://github.com/libraryaddict/RedWarfare.